Lily James Welcomes Winter With A Toasty Ombré Hair Color

-If fall hair color was all about softness, like blended balayage and twinkly babylights, the first winter weather warning brings us a more dramatic color technique: the return of ombré.
+If Autumn hair colour was all about softness, like blended balayage and twinkly babylights, the first winter weather warning brings us a more dramatic colour technique: the return of ombré.
 Well, it's more of a sombré (subtle ombré) comeback, with stars like Selena Gomez and Kendall Jenner recently sporting the soft dark-root-to-light-ends tonal transition.

 Advertisement

-According to Instagram, the new cut and color comes courtesy of celebrity hairstylist Halley Brisker, who posted a pre-awards show headshot of James and her sleek new hairdo on her own feed.
+According to Instagram, the new cut and colour comes courtesy of celebrity hairstylist Halley Brisker, who posted a pre-awards show headshot of James and her sleek new hairdo on her own feed.

 Advertisement